SFDR Disclaimer

 Sustainable Finance Disclosure Regulation Disclaimer

-The European Parliament and the Council of the European Union published Regulation 2019/2088 on the 27th of November, referring to sustainability-related disclosures in the financial services sector.
-The purpose of this regulation, known as the Sustainable Finance Disclosure Regulation, or SFDR, is to improve transparency on the sustainability of investment decisions and to classify financial market participants according to their environmental, social, or governance (“ESG”) commitments and positive contributions to environmental and social goals.
+The European Parliament and the Council of the European Union published Regulation 2019/2088 on the 27th November, referring to sustainability-related disclosures in the financial services sector.
+The purpose of this regulation, known as the Sustainable Finance Disclosure Regulation, or SFDR, is to improve transparency on the sustainability of investment decisions, and to classify financial market participants according to their environmental, social, or governance (“ESG”) commitments and positive contributions to environmental and social goals.

 We hereby disclose how MSM works towards ensuring that we meet the requirements of this regulation.